 More practically, the #1 reason author want reviews because reviews are the #1 reason people buy books.
 It takes a lot to get your book in front of a reader’s eyes, and even more to convince them that your book is worthy of the investment of their hard-earned money and even more precious time.
 As readers, most of us will admit we gravitate to the books that others seem to like; they’re a safer bet, as it’s likely we’ll enjoy them, too, and if a friend or family member or colleague we trust says “you absolutely must read this book,” we run right out and do so.

 Reviews sell books.
-That’s why there’s such an industry for “blurbing” and “advance praise” — writers compete to see which important writers they can woo to say admiring things about their book well become if comes out.
+That’s why there’s such an industry for “blurbing” and “advance praise” — writers compete to see which important writers they can woo to say admiring things about their book well before it comes out.
 Members of an early-read community like NetGalley or Edelweiss can have a huge influence on how a book launches, to trumpets or crickets.
 Advance buzz on book venues and blogs, “Most Anticipated,” and other such lists are huge boons to visibility.
 Each review is a tiny piece in what becomes an intricate Jenga-like structure of a book’s influence and presence, beyond just the hard sales data.

 If all of this is more intimidating then you’d like it to be, then think of this way: your review matters because it’s yours.
 In the crunching of aggregate stars, every review carries equal weight.
 And chances are the author genuinely would like to hear what you think.

 You’ll hear of those authors, of course, who don’t read their own reviews–they’re out there.
 In most cases these are the ones for whom a slighting gaze will send them into a tailspin etc. etc., and they’d just rather guard against the possibility of that.
 This shouldn’t stop you from leaving a review.
-Remember, you’re not sharing just for the reader; you’re sharing for a whole community of other readers and possible future readers of this book who will be genuinely interested to know what you think.
+Remember, you’re not sharing just for the author; you’re sharing for a whole community of other readers and possible future readers of this book who will also be genuinely interested to know what you think.

 So, if your opinion counts as much as anybody’s, and there are people out there who will be interested to know what you thought of the book, the only real constraints are time, Internet access, or knowing how to review.
 I’ll take care of the third of this list in part 2 of this series on reviews, and in part 3, we’ll talk about how to behave when you’re reviewed–addressing the tailspin thing and more.